craveytrain/dotfiles/README.md

+#PSA

+Bash is kinda broke in this repo right now.
+Please come back later.

 # What it is?!
 Just adding some config files so I have them for later and have version control.
 If you're interested, feel free to fork, poach, whatever.